-Another email.
-Yes, another email about the diseases going around your kids’ school.
+Another note.
+Yes, another note about the diseases going around your kids’ school.
 Croup.
 Strep.
 Influenza.
-RSV.
-Just seeing the words is enough to send mommies and daddies into a panic.
-The CDC announced that RSV results in an average of 57,527 hospitalizations among little ones younger than five each year in the US.
-So what do you do to help make sure your family is safe?
+Respiratory syncytial virus.
+Just reading the words is enough to send mommies and daddies into a panic.
+The CDC announced that RSV leads to an average of 57,527 hospitalizations among little ones younger than five each year in the United States.
+So how do you help keep your family safe?

 Understand Indoor Air Pollution

-- Pollutant sources (cleaning solutions, poorly maintained or dirty heating and cooling or humidification systems, cigarette smoke, etc)
+- Pollutants (cleaning solutions, poorly maintained or unclean heating and cooling or humidification devises, cigarette smoke, etc)

 So all this data – what does it mean?
 What do you do?
-How can you make sure you and your kids aren’t breathing contaminated, virus-inducing air?
+How can you make sure you and your kids aren’t breathing contaminated, sickness-inducing air?

 Luckily, you have options.